 - Diet: This has probably the biggest influence on the state of the GIT or the gastrointestinal tract.
 The composition of the food taken including its ingredients, nutrients present and additives mixed, have the capability to alter the functioning of the digestive system, the immunity of the animal and also the micro biota.
 Thus, in order to maintain good gut health, the farm nutrition and diet needs to be optimised.
 Additives and premixes made by companies exclusively dealing in them, such as Champrix also need to be added in the correct proportion.

 - Digestion and absorption: The proper functioning of these two very important processes of the GIT has a definite positive influence on the animal gut health.
-Thus, the presence of pathogens causing intestinal inflammation or those which lead to an increase in the defensive response of the body should be avoided at all costs.
-These pathogens cause hamper the functioning of the GIT thereby negatively affecting the health of the animal gut.
+The presence of pathogens causing intestinal inflammation or those which lead to an increase in the defensive response of the body should be avoided at all costs.
+These pathogens hamper the functioning of the GIT thereby negatively affecting the health of the animal gut.

 - Homeostasis regulation,

 - Energy metabolism,